Andrew Rissik: Other work

-A boyhood enthusiasm for the early James Bond films led to two pieces of work of his own: a book length study of Sean Connery's films, The James Bond Man, published in 1983, and a five-part BBC radio thriller, The Psychedelic Spy in 1990, set in 1968, and starring several names from cult TV and film of the period – Gerald Harper, Joanna Lumley, Charles Gray and Ed Bishop.
+Rissik's boyhood enthusiasm for the early James Bond films led to two pieces of work of his own: a book length study of Sean Connery's films, The James Bond Man, published in 1983, and a five-part BBC radio thriller, The Psychedelic Spy in 1990, set in 1968, and starring several names from cult TV and film of the period – Gerald Harper, Joanna Lumley, Charles Gray and Ed Bishop.

 In 1986 he wrote a spoken text for Howard Goodall's new realisation of Purcell's Dido And Aeneas for The South Bank Show, and, in 1994, a script for an episode of the Terry Wogan -hosted Do The Right Thing.